Eugene208029488/FullStackProject-Catalog/readme.md

 Build a web application that provides a list of items within a variety of categories and integrate third party user registration and authentication.
 Authenticated users should have the ability to post, edit, and delete their own items.

 #Technology used:
-1. Python Webserver (BaseHTTPServer, cgi)
-2. SQLAlchemy - ORM for Python
-3. Sqlite - database
-4. Flask framework to build web application
+1. Flask framework to build web application
   * Routing
   * Jinja2 template
   * Form request and redirect
   * message flashing
   * RESTful API -JSON endpoint
+2. SQLAlchemy - ORM for Python
+3. Sqlite - database
-5. OAuth 2.0 - Google+ and Facebook Third party Auth Provider
+4. OAuth 2.0 - Google+ and Facebook Third party Auth Provider

 #Instructions to setup and launch the application
 1. Launch Vagrant VM (type Vagrant Up)